HMS Daring (H16): Description

-Career
+Construction and career

 Daring was ordered on 2 February 1931 under the 1930 Naval Estimates, and was laid down at John I Thornycroft's yard at Woolston, Southampton on 18 June 1931.
 She was launched on 7 April 1932 and completed on 25 November 1932, at a total cost of £225,536, excluding equipment supplied by the Admiralty, such as weapons, ammunition and wireless equipment.
 The ship was initially assigned to the 1st Destroyer Flotilla in the Mediterranean and made a brief deployment to the Persian Gulf and Red Sea in September–October 1933.
 Lord Louis Mountbatten assumed command on 29 April 1934, and Daring was given a refit at Sheerness Dockyard from 3 September to 24 October to prepare the ship for service on the China Station.

 In December 1934 she sailed to join the 8th Destroyer Flotilla in the Far East and served there until the outbreak of war.
 Upon the ship's arrival at Singapore, Lord Mountbatten was transferred to command and Commander Geoffrey Barnard assumed command.